 The indexer is open source software that powers the APIs and websockets, which would serve web, mobile, and programmatic traders.
-The indexer would take the data that exists on the core blockchain and store it in a much more efficient format, allowing dYdX V4 to serve performant REST & WebSocket APIs.
-The indexer software would also be run by a distributed network, ensuring that the data will always be available to traders.
+The indexer would take the data that exists on the core blockchain and store it in a much more efficient format, allowing dYdX v4 to serve performant REST & WebSocket APIs.
+The indexer software could also be run by a distributed network, ensuring that the data will always be available to traders.

-A full-featured, open source version of the dYdX web frontend.
+A full-featured, open source version of the dYdX web front end.

-iOS and Android mobile apps for dYdX V4.
+iOS and Android mobile apps for dYdX v4.
 We’re still researching the best way to develop these for them to be available in an open source, decentralized way.
 If you have ideas, we’d love to hear from you!